Why an emergence package?

 Solar panels and high capacity batteries

 By the way... yes you can use a petrol driven generator too, of course, but do you have a lasting stock of fuel as well?
 A small tank will do for a while in the nights and on very clouded days but this is not my particularly first choice because of the fuelstock, the fumes, the sound and the environment.
+About that fuel stock and handling it... there is a limit to what is allowed in your house.
+In The Netherlands that is 25 liters in general.
+For the exact rules by law consult your local and national laws.!!!

-The second thing to take care of is electrical power.
+The next thing to take care of is electrical power.
 Your fridge and freezer probably contain lots of now very valuable food.
 To keep it cooled and/or frozen you need a powerstation which provides you with the normally local power either 110 or 230 volts.
 So get one and keep it charged.
 When power fails be sure to know how long it will take your fridge and freezer to reach its critical temperature.
 As a fridge is mostly at 7 degrees celcius it won't have much time to stay there.
 However a freezer has a long term to reach -1 degree celcius depending on it's starting point which may be -18 or -24 or even deeper.
 If a freezer has 24 hours (unopened) than power it after 20 hours and get it back down again.
 That usually takes some hours.
 Choose your powerstation depending on the expected powerconsumption.
 We have a big deep freezer in a cold cellar that has used 85KWh over the last 9 months (measured individually) which comes down to an average of 315 Watts per day.
 That means that with the powerstation mentioned below you can power that deep freezer for 2 days.
 When you let it alone and open it only when absolutely needed you can possibly extend that time a bit but that is it.
 So thinking about this I am contemplating a powerstation with a much larger capacity so I can use this lighter one for all phones, laptops etc. And of course... an extra powerstation does require extra solar panels.

 The batteries last for about 3500 cycles so even with daily use they should last for about ten years.
 You can do the math for capacity times cycles times costs.
 600 Watts times 3500 cycles = 2100 KW x average of €0,26 = €567.
 Initial cost at buying including 2 solar panels of 100W each was €529.
 Though inflation and energy costs are far from stable you could say that if you use it this way it comes down to a cost free safety backup project!